oknk/seaquence/guide.md

 The second handle of the filter is also an X/Y control, left to right is resonance, or "Q", and up and down is the cutoff frequency,

 ### F. FILTER MODE
-TAP to toggle through the four filter modes.
+Drag in this control to morph between four filter modes.

-  1. Low Pass
+  - Top Left: High Pass
-  2. High Pass
+  - Top Right: Notch (Band Reject)
-  3. Band Pass
+  - Bottom Right: Low Pass
-  4. Notch (Band Reject)
+  - Bottom Left: Band Pass

 <a name="globals"></a>